-*COVID-19 UPDATE: the work that we had scheduled for the coming months is currently on hold.
-For more information about Cape Farewell's response to the crisis please click here
+*COVID-19 UPDATE: the work that we had scheduled for the coming months is currently on hold, please keep an eye on our website for updates.

 A layer cake of creative possibility and public curiosity